Meet Our Therapists

 Therapist

-• Stella Kazas
+Stella Kazas LMHC-D

 Stella Kazas earned a Master's degree and Professional Diploma at Fordham University.
 Before joining PCC, she worked as an evaluator conducting social history evaluations for students referred for special education services, and as a psychotherapist in a clinic serving individuals with developmental disabilities.